mlcommons/medperf/docs/mlcubes/mlcube_data.md

         └── requirements.txt
 ```

-### The `project` folder
+### The `project` Folder

 This is where your inference logic will live.
-It contains a standard Docker image project with a specific entrypoint's API. `mlcube.py` contains an entrypoint and handles all the tasks we've described.
-You need to update this template with your code and bind your logic to specified functions for all three commands.
+It contains a standard Docker image project with a specific API for the entrypoint. `mlcube.py` contains the entrypoint and handles all the tasks we've described.
+Update this template with your code and bind your logic to specified functions for all three commands.
-You may check the [Chest X-ray tutorial example](https://github.com/mlcommons/medperf/blob/main/examples/chestxray_tutorial/data_preparator/project/mlcube.py) to see how it should look like:
+Refer to the [Chest X-ray tutorial example](https://github.com/mlcommons/medperf/blob/main/examples/chestxray_tutorial/data_preparator/project/mlcube.py) for an example of how it should look:

 ```python title="mlcube.py"
 --8<-- "examples/chestxray_tutorial/data_preparator/project/mlcube.py"
 ```

-### The `mlcube` folder
+### The `mlcube` Folder

-This folder is mainly for configuring your MLCube and providing additional files the MLCube may interact with, such as parameters or model weights.
+This folder is primarily for configuring your MLCube and providing additional files the MLCube may interact with, such as parameters or model weights.

-#### `mlcube.yaml` MLCube configuration
+#### `mlcube.yaml` MLCube Configuration

-The `mlcube.yaml` file contains metadata and configuration of your mlcube.
-This file was already populated with the configuration you provided during the step of creating the template.
-There is no need to edit anything in this file except if you are specifying extra parameters to the commands (e.g., sklearn's `StardardScaler` weights or any other parameters required for data transformation).
+The `mlcube/mlcube.yaml` file contains metadata and configuration of your mlcube.
+This file is already populated with the configuration you provided during the template creation step.
+There is no need to edit anything in this file except if you are specifying extra parameters to the commands (e.g., you want to pass a sklearn's `StardardScaler` weights or any other parameters required for data transformation).

 ```python title="mlcube.py"
 --8<-- "examples/chestxray_tutorial/data_preparator/mlcube/mlcube.yaml"